Why we do what we do.

 An overview of our operating model and the "Theory of Change".

-ACTS FAST is a UK leader in trauma informed care, taking a client centred approach to help every client move forwards following a CSA or indecent image disclosure.
+ACTS FAST is a UK leader in trauma informed care, taking a client centred approach to help every client move forwards.
 We stand with families because we understand the pain, isolation and loneliness that comes when a disclosure is made or when a loved one is involved with indecent images of children.

 Our operating model has evolved over the years, combining well established theories with modern day, trauma informed care.
 Our working model is based on the theoretical practices of several clinically recognised models, combined with our own specialist experience of working with parents and carers.
 We have aspects of our model rooted in the work of: